 - B. Flag Lots.
 Flag lots may be created only when a through street cannot be extended to serve abutting uses or future development.
 A flag lot driveway ("flag pole") shall serve not more than [two / four] dwelling units, including accessory dwellings and dwellings on individual lots.
 The layout of flag lots, the placement of buildings on such lots, and the alignment of shared drives shall be designed so that future street connections can be made as adjacent properties develop, to the extent practicable, and in accordance with the transportation connectivity and block length standards of Section 3.6.020.D. - C. Infill Development and Mid-Block Lanes.
 Where consecutive flag lot developments or other infill development could have the effect of precluding local street extensions through a long block, the (City decision-making body) may require the improvement of a mid-block lanes through the block.
 Mid-block lanes are a private drives serving more than [two / four] dwelling units with reciprocal access easements; such lanes are an alternative to requiring public right-of-way street improvements where physical site constraints preclude the development of a standard street.
 Mid-block lanes, at a minimum, shall be paved, have adequate storm drainage (surface retention, where feasible, is preferred), meet the construction standards for alleys, and conform to the standards of subsections D through E. - D. Emergency Vehicle Access.
 A drive serving more than one lot shall have a reciprocal access and maintenance easement recorded for all lots it serves.
 No fence, structure, or other obstacle shall be placed within the drive area.
 Where required, emergency vehicle apparatus lanes, including any required turn-around, shall conform to applicable building and fire code requirements.
-Fire sprinklers may also be required for buildings that cannot be fully served by fire hydrants (i.e., due to distance from hydrant or insufficient fire flow).
-Maximum Drive Lane Length.
-The maximum length of a drive serving more than one dwelling is subject to requirements of the Uniform Fire Code, but in no case shall it exceed [X] feet or serve more than [Y] dwelling un without providing secondary access/legress.]
-4.3 - Land Divisions and Property Line Adjustments [Lot Size Averaging, Flag Lots, Infill] requirements of the Uniform Fire Code, but in no case shall it exceed [X] feet or serve more than [Y] dwelling ur fire hydrants (i. due to distance from hydrant or insufficient fire flow). requirements o he Uniform Fire Code, but in no case shall it exceed [X] feet or serve more than [Y] dwelling uni
+Fire sprinklers may also be required for buildings that cannot be fully served by ł.3 - La and Divisions and Property Lin e Adjustments [Lot Size Averaging, Flag L ots, Infill] fire h ydrants (i.e., due to distance from hydrant or insufficient fire flow). requi Maximum Drive Lane Length.
+The maximum length of a drive serving more than one dwelling is subject to requirements of the Uniform Fire Code, but in no case shall it exceed [X] feet or serve more than [Y] dwelling units without providing secondary access/egress.] ty of [N amal 4-34 Dra ıft # [Da